 If the main purpose of the organization is to provide dining, recreational or sports facilities to its members, a trust is considered to have been created with respect to the organization's property.
 This trust may have to file an income tax return.
-If this is the case, only the following amounts are to be included in the calculation of the trust's income:
+If this is the case, only the following amounts should be included in the calculation of the trust's income:

 - income and losses derived from the disposition of the organization's property;

 - capital gains and losses from property that was not used exclusively and directly in the pursuit of the organization's main objective.